No. While early adopters were large enterprises, mid-market brands increasingly adopt headless to gain agility

 We appreciate you reading through this guide on headless commerce architecture!

-If you have any questions or would like to learn more about building a future-proof headless commerce setup, feel free to reach out us!
+If you have any questions or would like to learn more about building a future-proof headless commerce setup, feel free to reach out to us!

 34 Responses